AdHoc-Protocol/AdHoc-protocol/README.md

 This propagates all **constants** from `Project_const_packs` and `Particular_const_pack` to all hosts in `MyProject` project.

-You can wrap `constants sets` to use them in place where C# only interface allowed.
+You can wrap `constants sets` to use them in C# where only interface allowed.
 The real AdhocProtocol description file example
 ```csharp
 using org.unirail.Meta;